eluv-io/contracts/README.md

 ./build.sh
 ```

 In order to link with the libraries, solc should be used as follows:
 ```
-solc da_file_to_compile.sol --bin --libraries libraries --optimize
+solc my_contract.sol --bin --libraries libraries --optimize
 ```

 Notes:
-* "--optimize" cuts the size of the binary by 40%, which is important - otherwise we are above limit for our main contract
+* "--optimize" cuts the size of the binary by 40%, which is important - otherwise some contracts are over the size limit
 * "--libraries libraries" indicates that the library linking to use are contained in the libraries file.
 Each line in that file contains a link and provides the address at which that library was deployed

+## Version History

+- tag `2.0.0` - Base contracts corresponding to the Content Fabric 'auth v2' version
+- tag `3.0.0` - Base contracts correspondnig to the Content Fabric 'auth v3' version